yaels818/TraffiCode/README.md

    - If you got back a line that starts with something like this (```Python 3.10.2```) **-> great, skip ahead to 2.**
    - Download **Python** from https://www.python.org/downloads/

-2. Unless you know you already installed **Pygame** on your computer:
+2. Unless you know you have already installed **Pygame** on your computer:
    - Pull ip the command prompt, type in ``` pip install pygame ```

 3. Download the code from this repository to your computer and extract the files